-If you're a UK taxpayer, who's also a member, or has made donations, you could increase the value of every £1 you give to £1.25, by joining the Gift Aid scheme.
-And it's at no cost to you.
+If you're a UK taxpayer, who's also a member, or has made donations, you could increase the value of every £1 you give to £1.25 by joining the Gift Aid scheme at no extra cost to you.

-To make your subscription worth even more to us, all you need to do is download the declaration form and return it to:
+To make your subscription or donation worth even more to us, all you need to do is download the declaration form below and return it to:

 PO Box 574

-- You can cancel your Gift Aid declaration at any time simply by contacting our Supporter Services Centre on 0344 800 1895 (local rates apply) or by logging in to your My National Trust account.
+You can cancel your Gift Aid declaration at any time simply by contacting our Supporter Services Centre on 0344 800 1895 (local rates apply) or by logging in to your My National Trust account.